GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 1. In your app(s), call the [oxd API](#api), one of the [native libraries](#native-libraries), or use existing [oxd plugins](#plugins) to securely send users to the OP for authentication and authorization.

 ## Compatibility
-oxd 3.1.2 is compatible with the following standard OpenID Providers (OP) and UMA Authorization Servers (AS):
+oxd 3.1.2 has been tested against the following OAuth 2.0 servers:

 ### OpenID Providers (OP)
 - Gluu Server [3.1.2](https://gluu.org/docs/ce/3.1.2) , [3.1.1](https://gluu.org/docs/ce/3.1.1)